premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-20.Is it allowed to have an empty catch block in a code?
+20.Is it allowed to have an empty catch block in a code?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)